MusalaSoft/atmosphere-docs/usage/get-children.md

 ### Get children by Element Selector

-   1. Get Element from the Active Screen.
+   1. Get the Element from the Active Screen.
-   2. Create Element Selector.
+   2. Create an Element Selector.
-     * How to Create Element Selector explained [Here]().
+     * How to create an Element Selector is explained [here](create-element-selector.md).
    3. Use the method `element.getChildrenBySelector(ElementSelector)` to get the children.

-Example Code
+Example Code:

 ```java
 Screen screen = device.getActiveScreen();